 The users with administration access right can create and delete accounts through Administration->Account Section.
 As shown in Figure 2.23, there are total of four section boxes inside Administration->Account page as the followings: Account list, Add account, Change password, and Password strength configuration.
 In Account List box (1st row of Figure 2.23), the users and their access rights are listed.
-There are two types of access right: admin and user.
-The admin's access right has read/write permission on the managed switch while the user's access right has only read permission.
+There are five types of access right: admin user maintenance1 maintenance2 and maintenance3.
+Table 2.3 describe permission level of each user.
 If the user with administration access right would like to delete any account, the user can select the account that would like to be deleted and click "Delete" button.
-Note that the user cannot delete his/her own account.
+Note that the user without anministration access right cannot delete his/her own account.
 The user whose account was deleted will be logged out immediately.